bmcgaughey1/LidarIndexR/README.md

 <img src="man/figures/README-example1-1.png" width="100%" />

-## Example \#2: Create a tile index using a project from the USGS FESM project index
+## Example \#2: Create a tile index using a project from the USGS WESM project index

 This example creates an index for the same lidar project as Example \#1.
 However, this example uses the USGS project index to populate the new tile index with information regarding the acquisition and to provide projection information for the project.

+You will need to change the line that reads the index to reflect the location of the WESM index on your computer.

 The example requires a local copy of the USGS project index from [here](ftp://rockyftp.cr.usgs.gov/vdelivery/Datasets/Staged/Elevation/metadata/WESM.gpkg).